 Robotic Process Automation (RPA) is gaining traction in the banking, financial services, and insurance (BFSI) industries.

-As the leading site for peer-based enterprise technology user reviews, IT Central Station is always seeking user feedback that can help its growing community of technology professionals make future buying decisions for their companies.
-Members of IT Central Station who work with BFSI firms using the top-ranked Automation Anywhere RPA platform have weighed in on their experiences.
+As the leading site for peer-based enterprise technology user reviews, IT Central Station is always seeking user feedback that can help its growing community of technology professionals makes future buying decisions for their companies.
+Members of IT Central Station who work with BFSI firms using the RPA platform have weighed in on their experiences.
 Let’s take a look at the results.

 RPA use cases in financial services

 RPA adopters in BFSI are finding an assortment of innovative use cases for Automation Anywhere.
 These span functional areas such as loan servicing, customer service, and finance.
 The implementations range from routine, rule-driven workflows to sophisticated tasks such as compliance and fraud detection.

 “We have automated transaction processing, especially accounts payable, as well as document handling on the HR side, document-reading capabilities, and the downloading of reports from websites and sharing them with users.” — RPA Business Lead at World Bank